kate-eisen/clarkia-scent/README.md

 Description of files is in file_structure.txt

-Description of column contents in data files is in column_descriptions.txt
+Description of column contents in data files is in column_descriptions.md